-In November 2016, State Health Commissioner Dr. Marissa J. Levine declared the Virginia opioid addiction crisis a public health emergency.
-In 2017, the Governor and General Assembly directed the Secretary of Health and Human Resources to convene a workgroup to study barriers to the identification and treatment of substance-exposed infants (SEI) in the Commonwealth.
+In November 2016, then State Health Commissioner Dr. Marissa J. Levine declared the Virginia opioid addiction crisis a public health emergency.
+In 2017, the Governor and General Assembly directed the Secretary of Health and Human Resources to convene a workgroup to study barriers to the identification and treatment of substance-exposed infants in the Commonwealth.
 In December 2017, the workgroup made recommendations in a report submitted to the General Assembly.
 The recommendations included:

-- Identify a state agency to develop and implement a comprehensive plan to address substance-exposed infants; - Identify a state agency with a recovery/treatment model to lead coordination of the development of a standardized Plan of Safe Care process; - Develop a coordinated system of information sharing between agencies; and - Formalize processes and systems of care across agencies and organizations, including memorandum of understandings (MOUs), screenings used, protocols, forms and referral processes.
+- Identify a state agency to develop and implement a comprehensive plan to address substance-exposed infants; - Identify a state agency with a recovery/treatment model to lead coordination of the development of a standardized Plan of Safe Care process; - Develop a coordinated system of information sharing between agencies; and - Formalize processes and systems of care across agencies and organizations, including memorandum of understandings (MOUs), screenings used, protocols, forms, and referral processes.

-Related to the workgroup's recommendations, the Code of Virginia § 32.1-73.12 was amended during the 2018 General Assembly session to identify the Virginia Department of Health (VDH) as the lead agency to develop, coordinate, and implement a plan for services for substance-exposed infants.
-The plan must:
+Following the workgroup's recommendations, the Virginia General Assembly amended the Code of Virginia § 32.1-73.12 in 2018 to identify the Virginia Department of Health (VDH) as the lead agency to develop, coordinate, and implement a plan for services for substance-exposed infants.
+The code specified that the plan must:

-- 1. support a trauma-informed approach to the identification and treatment of substanceexposed infants and their caregivers and include options for improving screening and identification of substance-using pregnant women; and - 2. include the use of multidisciplinary approaches in intervention and service delivery during the prenatal period and following the birth of the substance-exposed child, and in referrals among providers serving substance-exposed infants, their families and caregivers.
+- 1. Support a trauma-informed approach to the identification and treatment of substance-exposed infants and their caregivers and include options for improving screening and identification of substance-using pregnant women; and - 2.
+Include the use of multidisciplinary approaches in intervention and service delivery during the prenatal period and following the birth of the substance-exposed child, and in referrals among providers serving substance-exposed infants, their families and caregivers.

-The General Assembly directed VDH to work cooperatively with the following stakeholders in developing the plan:
+The General Assembly directed VDH to work cooperatively with the following stakeholders to develop and implement the plan: